edublancas/sanitAI/README.md

 > Hello, my card number is 4111-1111-1111-1111.
 Call me at (123) 456-7890

-But the reverse proxy intercepts the request and sends this to OpenAI:
+But the proxy intercepts the request and sends this to OpenAI:

 > Hello, my card number is `<VISA-CARD>`.
 Call me at `<US-NUMBER>`